 Once filled with water, a hot tub weighs thousands of pounds.
-For this reason, all tubs need a concrete platform to keep level.
+For this reason, all tubs need a concrete platform to keep them level.
 If you plan on building a deck, it must be professionally constructed and certified to support such weight.
-Even still, some hot tubs are just too large for backyard decks and will need placing underneath.
+Even still, some hot tubs are just too large for backyard decks and will need to be placed underneath.

 The electrical components of a hot tub

 For most hot tub installations, there is no plumbing involved.
 That said, you will need to deal with wires and electric panels.
 Spas use outlets of 240 volts or more, which requires you to contact a professional electrician for this part of the installation.
 The high voltage involved is far too dangerous to tamper with.